The virus hunter becomes prey

-Even after Piot returned home, he was still physically and emotionally fragile, and he became fatigued easily.
-His fever had gone and his oxygen levels were almost normal.
+After Piot returned home, he was still physically and emotionally fragile, and was easily fatigued.
+But his fever had gone and his oxygen levels were almost normal.

 Then a new set of symptoms slapped him back down.
 His immune system went into overdrive, he said, and his oxygen levels started jumping around.